webpack/webpack.js.org/content/api/configuration.md

 import File from '../path/to/file'
 ```

-W> Setting this option will **override the default array**, meaning that Webpack will no longer try to resolve modules using the default extensions.
+W> Setting this option will **override the default array**, meaning that webpack will no longer try to resolve modules using the default extensions.
 For modules that are imported with their extension, e.g. `import SomeFile from "./somefile.ext"`, to be properly resolved, an empty string must be included in the array.
 Similarly, for modules that are imported without extensions, e.g. `import _ from "underscore"`, to be resolved to files with `.js` extensions, you must include ".js" in your array.

 ---